Moshiri-Lab/ViReport-Inputs/Ebola/README.md

 Sequences can be downloaded as follows:
 - Click "Send to"
-- Select complete record
+- Select "complete record"
-- Select file as the destination
+- Select "file" as the destination
-- Select FASTA as the format
+- Select "FASTA" as the format
-- Click create file
+- Click "Create File"

 Sample times can be downloaded as follows:
 - Click "Send to"
-- Select complete record
+- Select "complete record"
-- Select file as the destination
+- Select "file" as the destination
-- Select GFF3 as the format
+- Select "GFF3" as the format
-- Click create file
+- Click "Create File"

 Sequences and times were processed into a format useable by ViReport.
 Sequences which did not have an associated date were removed.